GoogleChrome/rendertron/README.md

 ### Web components
 If you are using web components v0 (deprecated), you will need to enable Shady DOM to render correctly.
 In Polymer 1.x, which uses web components v0, Shady DOM is enabled by default.
-If you are using Shadow DOM, override this by setting `?dom=shady` when directing requests to the bot-render service.
+If you are using Shadow DOM, override this by setting the query parameter `dom=shady` when directing requests to the bot-render service.

+If you are using web components v1 and using `webcomponents-lite.js`, set the query parameter `wc-shadydom=true` to force shady dom on.

-If you are using web components v1, simply pass `wc=1` when directing requests to the bot-render service.
+If you are using web components v1 and `webcomponents-loader.js` or are not using any polyfill, set the query parameter `wc-inject-shadydom=true` when directing requests to the bot-render service.
+This renderer service will then inject the Shady DOM polyfill and force it on.

 ## Middleware
 This is a list of middleware available to use with the bot-render service: